 This time round they have a new album out, When You Walk Away, so natch, I had to buy one.
 White vinyl, no less!
 And all the lyrics on the inside sleeve, nice.
 I rarely buy records these days but it does feel so good to have these two spicing up my collection.
 Plenty in Sneaky’s were obviously already well acquainted with the new stuff, as Murray (vocals and guitar) was blown away by how many were singing along.
 Me, I just bobbed about, soaking it all up, a blissed out moose; I love Murray’s voice, and the new stuff is more of the same, no bad thing!
 And you’ve got to love a band who take table lamps and a rug on tour to add ambience to the stage, oh yeah.

 The evening was too good to just head home after the gig, you know how it is!
-A few drinks later and the night ended in Whistlebinkies, a late night bar with live music just off the Royal Mile, and what do you know, Fur were there drinking with the Scat Rats (The Close weren’t support this time).
+The night ended in Whistlebinkies, a late night bar with live music just off the Royal Mile, Fur were there drinking with the Scat Rats (The Close weren’t support this time).
 Just had to get a couple of shots for the files…….

 And on Logan’s Close, they’re having a big Christmas bash at the Voodoo Rooms with three support acts, including Julen Santamaria from Awkward Family Portraits.
 Now that’s how to get into the Christmas spirit!